Phalanx (comics)

 The Phalanx are a fictional cybernetic species appearing in American comic books published by Marvel Comics.
 They have come into conflict with the X-Men as well as other groups on several occasions.
 They form a hive mind, linking each member by a telepathic system.

 Publication history

 The Phalanx were co-created by writer Scott Lobdell and artist Joe Madureira but owe much in concept and appearance to the original Technarchy by writer Chris Claremont and artist Bill Sienkiewicz.
 Appearing in prototype variations in earlier issues, the Phalanx are featured in Uncanny X-Men #312 (May 1994).

 Fictional history

 Origins

-The Phalanx are a mechanical species of unknown origin.
-However, they are believed to have been created by the Titans, a group of advanced disembodied consciousnesses.
+The Phalanx are believed to have been created by the Titans, a group of advanced disembodied consciousnesses so vast and dense, that they have caved in on their own combined intelligence to form black holes.
+These black holes form realms that exist outside normal space-time, where the Phalanx dwell.

-The Phalanx wield various advanced ships and use techno-organic viruses to create drones and infect civilizations.
+The Phalanx wield advanced ships and use techno-organic viruses to create drones and infect civilizations.
 The virus compels its victims to build a "Babel Spire" to attract the Technarchy, who consume the planet.
-If the Phalanx find the society worthy or of great interest to them, they instead assimilate its members into their hive mind.
+If the Phalanx find the society worthy or of great interest to them, they assimilate its members into their hive mind.